dunglas/mercure/spec/mercure.md

 The keywords **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL**, when they appear in this document, are to be interpreted as described in [@!RFC2119].

 * Topic: An HTTP [@!RFC7230] or HTTPS [@!RFC2818] topic URL.
 The unit to which one can subscribe to changes.
 * Publisher: An owner of a topic.
 Notifies the hub when the topic feed has been updated.
-As in almost all Pub/Sub systems, the publisher is unaware of the subscribers, if any.
-Other Pub/Sub systems might call the publisher the "source".
+As in almost all pubsub systems, the publisher is unaware of the subscribers, if any.
+Other pubsub systems might call the publisher the "source".
 Typically a website or a web API, but can also be a web browser.
 * Subscriber: A client application that subscribes to real-time updates of topics.
 Typically a Progressive Web App or a Mobile App, but can also be a server.
 * Target: A subscriber, or a group of subscribers.
 A publisher is able to securely dispatch updates to specific targets.
 Using an HTTP [@!RFC7230] or HTTPS [@!RFC2818] URL to identify targets is **RECOMMENDED**.
 * Hub: A server that handles subscription requests and distributes the content to subscribers when the corresponding topics have been updated (a hub implementation is provided in this repository).
 Any hub **MAY** implement its own policies on who can use it.